-Welcome to another Wacky Wednesday project – making Mum smile with pretty picture planters.
+Welcome to another Wacky Workshops project – making Mum smile with pretty picture planters.

 With Mother’s Day just around the corner, the challenge is to find something new that will put a smile on her face.